MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/template-tags.md

 ## include

 Includes the contents of one template in another, by name.
-In Power Apps portals, the source of this other template will generally be a [web template](store-content-web-templates.md).
-This allows for the reuse of common template fragments in multiple places.
+In Power Pages, the source of this other template will generally be a [web template](store-content-web-templates.md).
+This operator allows for the reuse of common template fragments in multiple places.

 When a template is included in another, the included template will have access to any variables defined in the parent template.

 `{% include 'My Template' %}`

 It's also possible to pass any number of named parameters to the include tag.
-These will then be defined as variables in the included template.
+These parameters will then be defined as variables in the included template.

 `{% include 'My Template' a:x, b:y %}`

 ## block

-Used in conjunction with extends to provide template inheritance.
+Used with extends to provide template inheritance.
 See extends for usage.

 ## extends

-Used in conjunction with the block tag, provides template inheritance.
-This allows multiple templates to use a shared layout, while overriding specific areas of the parent layout.
+Used with the block tag, provides template inheritance.
+This operator allows multiple templates to use a shared layout, while overriding specific areas of the parent layout.

 In Power Apps portals, the parent template name provided to the tag will generally refer to the name of a [web template](store-content-web-templates.md).

 When extends is used, it must be the first content in the template, and can only be followed by one or more block tags.

-If a block defined in the parent template is not overridden, its contents in the parent template (if any) will be rendered.
+If a block defined in the parent template isn't overridden, its contents in the parent template (if any) will be rendered.

 ## comment

-Allows you to leave un-rendered code inside a Liquid template.
-Any content within the block will not be rendered, and any Liquid code within will not be executed.
+Allows you to leave unrendered code inside a Liquid template.
+Any content within the block won't be rendered, and any Liquid code within won't be executed.

 **Code**